Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Adapted metrics for delay equations in

-However, analytical-numerical evidence presented in \cite{AnikushinRom2023SS} shows that each fiber $\mathcal{A}_{q}$ is contained in a two-dimensional manifold.
-Here the numerical part only assures that $\mathcal{A}_{q}$ lies in the ball of radius $1$ and the analytical part is developed in our adjacent works \cite{Anikushin2020FreqDelay, Anikushin2020Geom} (see also \cite{Anikushin2022Semigroups,AnikushinAADyn2021}).
+However, the analytical-numerical evidence presented in \cite{AnikushinRom2023SS} shows that each fiber $\mathcal{A}_{q}$ is contained in a two-dimensional $C^{1}$-smooth inertial manifold.
+Here, the numerical part only assures that $\mathcal{A}_{q}$ lies in the ball of radius $1$, and the analytical part is developed in our adjacent works \cite{Anikushin2020FreqDelay, Anikushin2020Geom} (see also \cite{Anikushin2022Semigroups,AnikushinAADyn2021}).